 - the employees carrying out lift work have proper training and relevant experience for carrying out the work

 Achieving the proper qualifications requires applicable training, sufficient experience of working in the lift industry and a passed lift safety degree (the Act on Lifts and Safety Components for Lifts 1134/2016 and the Government decree on the safety of lifts 1433/2016).
 Tukes organises vocational lift safety exams.
 Henkilö- ja yritysarviointi SETI Oy evaluates the fulfilment of the criteria for lift work qualification, awards lift work qualification and issues the certificates of qualification.
-You can find companies qualified for lift work in the Tukes operator register (link: Tukes operator register).
+You can find companies qualified for lift work in the Tukes operator register.

 Lift work supervisor

 The lift work supervisor ensures that:

 - lift work is in compliance with the Act on Lifts and Safety Components for Lifts

 - the lift, as a result of the work carried out, is in accordance with the requirements of the Act on Lifts and Safety Components for Lifts

 - the persons who carry out lift work are competent and have received sufficient instructions to perform their tasks.

 In practice, the tasks of a lift work supervisor largely involve guiding the work, ensuring the competence of the employees, instructing them, providing tools and managing the external framework of the work.
 The lift work supervisor should be familiar with the safety issues pertaining to lift work and current lift safety requirements and continuously maintain their own skills and competence.
 The lift work supervisor should also be in touch with practical lift work.